 "I'm not a believer in the future.
 The most interesting things are always behind us.
 I look at everything as archaeology."

 Los Angeles is a city with a tendency to tear down, pave over, or re-build on its past.
-Which is why Robert Polidori’s new edition with The Lapis Press is so remarkable.
+Which is why Robert Polidori’s edition with The Lapis Press is so remarkable.
 The Ambassador, a series of six 32-1/4 x 44 inch prints of images taken by Polidori of Los Angeles’s storied Ambassador Hotel evokes the glory and demise of this once iconic piece of L.A. history.
-The Ambassador will be released as an edition of 7.
+The Ambassador is an edition of 7.

 In 2005, mere weeks before the demolition of the Ambassador Hotel (and the Cocoanut Grove), Robert Polidori captured the faded grandeur of one of Los Angeles's most legendary establishments.
 Working closely with Polidori, The Lapis Press selected six images from this series that documented both the beauty of the original architecture and decay of the property since its closure in 1989.
 Polidori shot on large format color negative film to capture a palpable sense of history in these abandoned spaces.
 The now extinct rooms he photographed become powerful testaments to the impact of time on even the most staid architecture.